hafizhahmadzuhdi/tci/README.md

 # tci
 This is a personal assignment of TCI

-You can eaisly switch between modules to check and see of each assignment on each week
+## You can easily switch between modules to check and see of each assignment on each week